bossardl/Remote-physiotherapy/README.md

 In this setup, the patient's environment includes a visual representation of the ideal exercise position, which is displayed in the background.
 As the patient engages in their rehabilitation exercises, a color-coded system offers real-time feedback.
 This feedback is designed to assist the patient in adjusting their limb positions to meet the prescribed guidelines effectively.

-Our goal is to make at-home physiotherapy more engaging, interactive, and ultimately more beneficial for patients.
-We invite you to explore the code and resources in this repository to learn more about our innovative AR-Physiotherapy project.
+My goal is to make at-home physiotherapy more engaging, interactive, and ultimately more beneficial for patients.
+We invite you to explore the code and resources in this repository to learn more about this innovative AR-Physiotherapy project.

 **Disclaimer:**